oThis is a collaborative post.

 Keeping detailed records of when different crops were planted, harvested, and fertilized is essential for keeping track of what works best for your garden over time and allows you to make adjustments going forward if needed!
 It’s also helpful when planning future harvests so that you don’t overtax yourself or miss out on any potential crops due to a lack of records-keeping!

 Growing your food can be a rewarding experience, but it can also be intimidating if you’ve never done it before!
-Following these tips from Vikki Gerrard La Crosse will help ensure that as a beginner homesteader, you have success with growing your food!
+Following these tips for beginner homesteaders from Vikki Gerrard La Crosse will help ensure that as a beginner homesteader, you have success with growing your food!
 With patience and practice, anyone can master the art of growing their food!